Foundation Newsletter Archives: WINTER/SPRING 2017; FALL/WINTER 2017-18; SPRING 2019; Spring 2020; Fall 2021

 This popular community track is a wonderful way to walk (or run) protected from the elements!
 We respectfully request no shoes with spikes.
 The track is closed during holidays and weekends.
 Thank you!
 Enjoy your walk!

-A new 18-hole disc golf course is nearing completion on the Dodge City Community College (DC3) campus.
-Located mainly around the residence halls and Lake Charles, the new course is open to students, faculty and staff—as well as members of the community.
+A new 18-hole disc golf course is open to the public on the Dodge City Community College (DC3) campus.
+Located mainly around the residence halls and Lake Charles, the course is open to students, faculty, and staff—as well as members of the community.

-Like most disc golf courses, DC3’s new course is free to use and will be available on a first-come, first-served basis, Haselhorst said.
+Like most disc golf courses, DC3’s new course is free to use and will be available on a first-come, first-served basis.
 As with any public park, it does not have staff on hand.

 To play the 4,417-foot course, disc golfers begin with hole No. 1 on the west side of campus near the Lewis Technology Center building, where there is ample public parking.
 They then head south, eventually skirting around Lake Charles, and then back to the area where they started for hole No. 18.

-Conquistador Park was sponsored by the Greg and Linda Goff Family, who continue to display extraordinary generosity to DC3.
-Although the course is expected to be completed in September, the Foundation is still accepting donations for the project that would allow for later course expansions, such as sponsored benches, additional signage, named holes, and additional shrubs and trees—for beautification and for course obstacles.
+Conquistador Park was sponsored by the Greg and Linda Goff Family.
+The Foundation is still accepting donations for the project that would allow for later course expansions, such as sponsored benches, additional signage, named holes, and additional shrubs and trees—for beautification and for course obstacles.
 Dynamic Discs assisted in the design of the signage and provided a small sponsorship as well.